Drug Interactions between atorvastatin and Levitra

 Interactions between your drugs

-There were no interactions found in our database between atorvastatin and Levitra - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between atorvastatin and Levitra.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Atorvastatin is in the drug class statins.